Bernardo Joaquin Canteñs, Ph.D.

 -

-Manage the University's Office of Online Education and Innovation (OEI).
+We manage the University's Office of Online Education and Innovation (OEI).
 The office has an office manager, two instructional designers, and two instructional technologists.
 We oversee all the University’s online professional development, online program initiatives, and online education standards.

 -